 An arthroscope is a small tube that is inserted into the body.
 It contains a system

 of lenses, a small video camera, and a light for viewing.
 The camera is connected

-or incision.
 These tools are used for grasping, cutting, and probing.